InstituteforDiseaseModeling/laser/sql_modeling/README.md

 |Numpy |1e6  | 250   | N/A        | On         | 12 cores      | 0.5 minutes  | 10x nodes didn't slow it down|
 |Numpy |1e7  | 250   | N/A        | On         | 12 cores      | 3.0 minutes  | Prevalence was high|
 |Polars|1e7  | 250   | None       | On         |               | 21.0 minutes | |

+### Notes
+- My disease transmission math doesn't normalize by node population size just yet.
+- The SQL model build its population from a couple of parameters (pop size and num nodes).
+The other models start from an existing csv.
+I've just pushed a tool which creates a population csv from params.
+Instructions coming soon.

 More soon...